-- for early onset of pollen season in major cities. - d.
-Likely development of heatwaves during the second half of season; especially over the plain areas of the country. - e.
-Higher temperatures and the possibility of heatwave conditions are likely to cause GLOF incidents at vulnerable valleys of Upper Khyber Pakhtunkhwa and Gilgit Baltistan. - f.
-Strong dust-raising winds and hailstorm events are expected during the season. - g.
-Due to paucity of precipitation during winter season 2023/24 and higher temperatures during summer season 2024, water stressed environment is predicted during the season. - 11.
-Major Conclusions Seasonal Summer Outlook 2024.
-Considering PMD's Seasonal Outlook for Summer (MAM), NDMA Tech Team input (Projections at Annex-B), past experiences and predominant factors of global climate change, the following can be concluded: - a.
-Slightly Below Normal to Normal precipitation is expected over most parts of the country and will remain beneficial for the overall environment, keeping summer temperatures in check for the first half of the season. - b.
-Higher temperatures in high-altitude areas during summers may cause: - - (1) Greater snow and glacial melt leading to slightly increased river flows and may be beneficialfor filling of reservoir. - (2) Increased chances of GLOF in vulnerable and at-risk valleys of Northern Khyber Pakhtunkhwa and Gilgit Baltistan. - (3) Weakened snow masses coupled with rainfall may generate isolated flash floods and induce landslides / avalanches in vulnerable areas. - c.
-Based on past experiences, there is a chance of isolated extreme weather events which requires strategic placing of earth moving machinery along with food stocks, medicines and POL in vulnerable / at-risk areas. - d.
+- g.
+Strong dust-raising winds and hailstorm events are expected during the season. - Due to paucity of precipitation during winter season 2024/25 and higher temperatures during summer season 2025, water stressed environment is predicted during the season.

+13. Major Conclusions - Seasonal Summer Outlook 2025.
+Considering PMD's Seasonal Outlook for Summer (MAM), NDMA Tech Team input, past experiences and predominant factors of global climate change, the following can be concluded: -

+- Slightly below-normal to normal precipitation is expected in most parts of the country, may lead to localized water shortages in rain-fed agricultural areas, necessitating efficient water resource management. - b.
+Higher temperatures in high-altitude areas during summers may cause: - - Greater snow and glacial melt leading to slightly increased river flows and may be beneficial for filling of reservoir. - (2) Increased chances of GLOF in vulnerable and at-risk valleys of Northern Khyber Pakhtunkhwa and Gilgit Baltistan. - (3) Weakened snow masses coupled with rainfall may generate isolated flash floods and induce landslides / avalanches in vulnerable areas. - c.
+There remains a significant likelihood of isolated extreme weather events such as thunderstorms, hailstorms, and dust storms.
+Proactive measures, including the strategic pre-positioning of earth-moving machinery, emergency food supplies, medicines, and POL (Petroleum, Oil, and Lubricants), must be undertaken in at-risk areas to mitigate potential impacts. - d.
 Dust raising winds or isolated hailstorms may cause damage to crops and property, mitigating measures are to be taken by all concerned. - e.
 Timely issuance of qualitative weather forecasts / alerts by PMD and timely early warning issued by NDMA / PDMAs / GBDMA / SDMA will be essential to ensure effective early warning to at-risk / affected areas. - f.
 Field reconnaissance to identify weak / vulnerable areas for timely implementation of mitigation / preparatory measures. - g.
-All stakeholders must conduct mock / table-top exercises to practice coordination and response mechanisms.
+All stakeholders must conduct mock / table-top exercises to practice coordination and response mechanisms. - h.
+Given the evolving nature of seasonal forecasts, PMD and NDMA Tech Team will issue monthly updates.
+All relevant authorities must continuously revise their contingency plans to align preparedness measures with the latest weather outlook and ensure timely mitigation actions.

-- h.
-Seasonal forecast / outlook will be updated each month by PMD, therefore all concerned will be required to update their respective contingency plans for keeping their preparation in accordance with perceived outlook (if a major change is reflected in PMD's forecast). - 12.
-Summer Hazard Contingencies.
-Visualized summer contingency scenarios derived from PMD's Seasonal Outlook for Summer 2024 (MAM) are as under: - a.
+14. Summer Hazard Contingencies.
+Visualized summer contingency scenarios derived from PMD's Seasonal Outlook for Summer 2025 (MAM) are as under: - a.
 Heatwaves b.
 Flash Floods / Hill Torrents